o3de/o3de.org/content/docs/userguide/components/slice-upgrade-process.md

   file format. '
 title: Converting Slices with the &slice-upgrader;
 ---
-# Converting Slices with the Slice Upgrade Pipeline<a name="component-slice-upgrade-process"></a>
+# Converting Slices with the Slice Upgrade Pipeline {#component-slice-upgrade-process}

 In v1\.23, Amazon Lumberyard introduced a new file format for component slices\.
 Specifically, the override data found in data patches is now stored in a readable XML format instead of a hexadecimal byte stream\.
 This is useful when performing diff and merge operations on your slice files, and enables a more robust versioning system for your serialized components\.
 Use the Slice Upgrade Pipeline to automatically convert slice files to the latest slice file format\.

 **Note**
-For more information about this new data patch format, and an example, see [Anatomy of a Slice Data Patch](/docs/userguide/dynamic-slices-overview-anatomy.md#slice-data-patch-anatomy)\.
+For more information about this new data patch format, and an example, see [Anatomy of a Slice Data Patch](/docs/userguide/dynamic-slices-overview-anatomy#slice-data-patch-anatomy)\.

-## When do I use the Slice Upgrade Pipeline?<a name="slice-upgrade-when"></a>
+## When do I use the Slice Upgrade Pipeline? {#slice-upgrade-when}

 Use the Slice Upgrade Pipeline in Lumberyard v1\.23 or later when:
 + Adding a slice that was saved using an older version of the slice file format\.